On the symmetries in the dynamics of wide two-layer neural networks: Introduction

-\paragraph{Convergence rates.} \looseness=-1 In the MF limit, convergence rates are in general difficult to obtain in a standard setting.
-For instance, \citet{chizat2018global, wojtowytsch2020convergence} show the convergence of the GF to a global optimum in a general setting but this does not allow convergence rates to be provided.
-To illustrate the convergence of the parameterizing measure to a global optimum in the MF limit,~\citet{e2020continuousML} prove \textit{local} convergence (see Section 7) for one-dimensional inputs and a specific choice of target function in $O(t^{-1})$ where $t$ is the time step.
-At finite-width,~\citet{daneshmand2022polynomial} also prove convergence of the parameters to a global optimum in $O(t^{-1})$ using an algebraic idea which is specific to the ad-hoc structure they consider (inputs in two dimensions and target functions with finite number of atoms).
+In the MF limit, convergence rates are in general difficult to obtain in a standard setting.
+For instance, \cite{chizat2018global, wojtowytsch2020convergence} show the convergence of the GF to a global optimum in a general setting but this does not allow convergence rates to be provided.
+To illustrate the convergence of the parameterizing measure to a global optimum in the MF limit, E et.~al~\cite{e2020continuousML} prove \textit{local} convergence (see Section 7) for one-dimensional inputs and a specific choice of target function in $O(t^{-1})$ where $t$ is the time step.
+At finite-width, Daneshmand and Bach~\cite{daneshmand2022polynomial} also prove convergence of the parameters to a global optimum in $O(t^{-1})$ using an algebraic idea which is specific to the ad-hoc structure they consider (inputs in two dimensions and target functions with finite number of atoms).

 In Section~\ref{sec:odd-case}, we show convergence of the MF limit at an exponential rate when the target function is odd.
 In the setting of this section, the training dynamics are degenerate and although input neurons move, the symmetries of the problem imply that the predictor is linear.